tomconte/codebox-ai/README.md

 4. File storage system
 5. Execution queue manager

-## Local Development 🛠️

-1. Fork the repository
-2. Create a new branch for your feature
-3. Install development dependencies
-4. Make your changes
-5. Submit a pull request

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.